 I am now in my final year of my Open University degree, studying two modules this year making me a full time student.
 It feels a little strange to type that, odd to think that I only have a few more months left of this study life.
 Anyway, over the years I have found a few ways that ensure that I am at my most productive studying at home.
 I think that with studying like this, it can be tricky to remain motivated and to establish any kind of routine or best practices, so here are a few of my distance learning study tips…

-Create a Workspace
+Create a Study Space

 It really doesn’t matter where it is, it just needs to work well for you.
 For me, that’s my kitchen table.
 It’s warm there, spacious and clear of clutter and distractions.

 Have Everything to Hand

 The box holds the module materials, notebook, pens, highlighters and sticky labels.
 It’s all that I ever need when I am studying, so I can simply get the box, pop it out on the table, and I am good to go.

 If I am writing an assignment I prefer no break, but to sit for as many hours as it takes to get it written – once I’m in the zone, I want to stay there and get it done!
 But when I am working through a chapter, it really can vary as to how long it can hold my attention for before I catch my mind wandering.

 If you’re not in the mood for it, and can afford the time not to, then I’d recommend waiting and coming back to it when you are feeling it.
 But that’s not always an option when you’ve limited time or a deadline looming, so in those cases, you’ll need to do all you can to minimise distractions and opportunities to procrastinate.

 So for me, classical music works best.
 I know some people use white noise or soundtracks of natural sounds, all will work as they are unlikely to serve as distractions.

 Work Out Your Study Times

 Nowadays, studying with my kids around me just doesn’t work.
 They either need to be at school or in bed, their background noise does not help me at all!
 I structure my time so that I have study slots built into my week, and I then see them as a commitment that I need to fulfil, which helps me to keep on track.